prebid/prebid.github.io/dev-docs/integrate-with-the-prebid-analytics-api.md

 3. There are several types of analytics adapters.
 The example here focuses on the 'endpoint' type.
 See [AnalyticsAdapter.js](https://github.com/prebid/Prebid.js/blob/master/src/AnalyticsAdapter.js) for more info on the 'library' and 'bundle' types.

     * endpoint - Calls the specified URL on analytics events.
 Doesn't require a global context.
     * library - The URL is considered to be a library to load.
-Exepects a global context.
+Expects a global context.
     * bundle - An advanced option expecting a global context.

 4. In order to get access to the configuration passed in from the page, the analytics